larseberhart/pandoclatextemplate/README.md

 ---
 date: xx.yy.zz or empty
 author: put the name of the author here
-topic: pur the topic here
+topic: put the topic here
 ---
 ```